BEAST-Fitting/beast/docs/install.rst

 From source
 -----------

-If you are happy with your current environment, ``beast`` can be installed from the source code in the normal python fashion after cloning from the git repo or downloading from Github
+If you are happy with your current environment, ``beast`` can also be installed from the source code in the normal python fashion after cloning from the git repo or downloading from Github